syslua/syslua/docs/architecture/06-inputs.md

 ## Overview

 Inputs are external dependencies declared in your entry point's `M.inputs` table.
-An input can be any Git repository or local path - it doesn't need any special structure.
+An input can be any Git repository or local path.
 Inputs are resolved before `M.setup(inputs)` runs, ensuring all external content is available during configuration evaluation.

+**Key concepts:**

+- **Explicit namespacing** - Libraries provide their code via `lua/<namespace>/` directories
+- **Flat package.path** - All `lua/` directories are added to `package.path`
+- **Conflict detection** - Namespace conflicts are detected at resolution time, not runtime
+- **Per-input lock files** - Each input can have its own `syslua.lock` for transitive deps
+- **Content-addressed deduplication** - Same URL + same revision = no conflict (diamond deps "just work")

 ## Input Declaration